Statistical biases in measurements with multiple candidates: Pseudoexperiment

 After the addition of companions, the \Bz and \Bzb background levels are increased by amounts depending on the values of the above-defined probabilities.

-Typical mass distributions are shown in Figure~\ref{Fig:Peaks} for $\PBsig=0.4$ and $\PBbsig=0.1$.
-Here and in the following, large probabilities are shown to make the effects easily visible in graphics.
+Typical mass distributions are shown in Fig.~\ref{Fig:Peaks} for $\PBsig=0.4$ and $\PBbsig=0.1$.
+Here and in the following, large probabilities are used to make the effects easily visible in graphics.
 In a real experiment, the probabilities would be smaller, but the total yields may be much larger, making the described effects significant.

-No further action results in taking all candidates, and is referred to as the {\it all} scenario.
+Taking no action results in keeping all candidates, and is referred to as the {\it all} scenario.
 Alternatively, the analyst can choose to pick a {\it random} candidate or perform an {\it arbitration}.
 Weighting and event removal are not tested.
 Their effect can be inferred from those of the random selection~\cite{infer}.
-After this operation the \Bz and \Bzb yields are determined separately from unbinned maximum-likelihood fits to the candidates mass distributions.
-The probability distribution function used in the fit is the sum of a Gaussian and a uniform background, the same as used in the generation of the sample.
+After this operation the \Bz and \Bzb yields are determined separately from unbinned maximum-likelihood fits to the mass distributions.
+The probability distribution function used in the fit is the sum of a Gaussian and a uniform background; the same as is used in the generation of the sample.
 All parameters are left free in the fit.

 The uncertainty on the signal yield \NBfit depends on the background yield \NBK as \eq[eq:Uncertainty]{ \sigma(\NBfit)=\sqrt{\NBfit+\alpha \NBK}, } where to a good level of approximation $\alpha$ only depends on the mass window and the signal peak resolution.
 In this case $\sigma(\NBfit)=248$ and $\alpha=0.23$.
-This example shows that while the probabilities of companion candidates are different, resulting in a higher background level for \Bd candidates, the fits return signal yields consistent with the generated numbers.
-As expected, the uncertainty is larger in the case of a higher multiple candidate rate.
+The example in Fig.~\ref{Fig:Peaks} shows that while the probabilities of companion candidates are different, resulting in a higher background level for \Bz candidates, the fits return signal yields consistent with the generated numbers.
+As expected, the uncertainty is larger in the case of a higher candidate multiplicity.

-Multiple candidate handling techniques are studied as function of the probabilities defined above with thousand pseudoexperiments per set of probabilities.
+Multiple-candidate handling techniques are studied as function of the probabilities defined above with thousand pseudoexperiments per set of probabilities.
 The results shown below are averages on these pseudoexperiments.
 Many of the subsequent results can be determined analytically using the probabilities listed in Table~\ref{Tab:Symbols} and behave almost linearly with the input probabilities~\cite{supplementary}.

 \withSections{